Not

 and engraving.
 Labor always increases cost, so this is the most expensive manufacturing

 method and also the most desired by consumers.
-Handmade accessories will always
+Handmade accessories will typically

 have slight yet charming variations in shape and finish.
 Benchmade: